spykard/Classification-HMMs/README.md

-# A state-of-the-art Hidden Markov Model Framework.
+# A state-of-the-art Hidden Markov Model Framework

 Code for the Submission: **Sentiment Analysis Using Novel and Interpretable Architectures of Hidden Markov Models (2021).**